Xalgorithms/development-docs/content/architecture/core.architecture.md

 from the central _kernel_.
 This allows us to experiment with different implementations.
 Considering that the _kernel_ merely implements an [interpreter](../language/interpreter) of the language, this also allows a _kernel implementation_ to be validated outside of the _service constellation_.
+We are also leaving open the possiblity of having multiple supported _kernel_ implementations that can be run in particular contexts.

 # Kernel